 After earning his Bachelor of Arts in Justice and Law and a Certificate in Advanced Leadership Studies in just two and a half years, he is excited to move on to law school and pursue a career in public service.
 Though he explored many different areas of interest throughout his academic career so far, his passion undeniably lies in leadership and the defense of the liberty and equality of others.

-Growing up in a small conservative town in Northern New Jersey came with benefits, though they may have sometimes been disguised as detriments.
-Beyond just being afforded many opportunities to expand my capacities as a leader, such as leading many clubs and teams as an officer and eventually becoming the district’s student representative to the Board of Education, I was constantly forced to defend and justify my views and ultimately my identity to my peers and my community as one of the few outspoken liberal students.
-This opportunity to hone my argumentative and persuasive abilities is one of the aspects that has drawn me to the study of justice and law.
+Growing up in a small conservative town in Northern New Jersey came with benefits, though sometimes they may have been disguised as detriments.
+Beyond being afforded many opportunities to expand his capacities as a leader, such as heading up numerous clubs and teams as an officer and eventually becoming the district’s student representative to the Board of Education, Jason often had to defend and justify his views and ultimately his identity to his peers and community as one of the few outspoken liberal students.
+This opportunity to hone his argumentative and persuasive abilities is one of the aspects that has drawn him to the study of justice and law.